RishabhBajaj25/PACE_3DGS_Alignment/README.md

 6. **Estimate scale**
    Run `scale_pcd.py` to estimate the scaling factor for $M_2$.
 We need at least a pair of query images and corresponding closest images to estimate this.
 Since we know what the camera pose of an image is in both the maps, by using image retrieval, the ratio of the distance between the camera centers returns the scaling factor for them.
 7. **Estimate transformation using PnP**
    * Run `global_reg.py` to estimate the rotation and translation vectors.
-(Doesn't work well, more testing required)
+(Doesn't work too well, more testing required)
 8. **Estimate transformation using ICP**
    * Run `fine_reg.py` to estimate the rotation and translation vectors using ICP.
 (Dependent on the threshold value, more testing required)